campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 For example, consider the following two arts: one that is an <text-with-tooltip :tooltip="'Area-Of-Effect.
 In other words, the attack hits all enemies in an area.'">AOE</text-with-tooltip> art, and one that puts enemies to sleep.
 By "fusing" these two arts together, the result would put all enemies in the surrounding area to sleep.
 Pretty cool, right?

-<div class="imageContainer">
-  <img :src="'/xc3fusion.jpg'"/>
-  <span class="titleImageCaption text--secondary">*Xenoblade Chronicles 3*'s "Fusion Art" system opens the door for endless experimentation with each character's arts.
-While it can be a little overwhelming at first, it's incredibly satisfying to stumble on that perfect combination.</span>
-</div>

 The art fusions possibilities are endless.
 Want a fusion art that both <text-with-tooltip :tooltip="'RPG-speak for an attack that ignores any damage reduction incurred from an enemy\'s defenses.'">pierces</text-with-tooltip> and lands critical hits?
 Or how about a fusion art that can buff your team and debuff an enemy at the same time?
 What about a fusion art that heals *twice*?
 All of these combinations are fair game in *Xenoblade Chronicles 3*, further proving my point that the only limit to the flexibility of this game's battle system is the player's own creativity.

+<div class="imageContainer">
+  <img :src="'/xc3fusion.jpg'"/>
+  <span class="titleImageCaption text--secondary">Xenoblade Chronicles 3's "Fusion Art" system opens the door for endless experimentations.
+While it can be a little overwhelming at first, it's incredibly satisfying to stumble on that perfect combination.</span>
+</div>

 And on a final note, the game doesn't *force* players to deal with this complexity.
 When switching classes, the game helpfully sets some sensible defaults for arts, accessories, fusions, etc. In that sense, the game accommodates both the tinkerers and the easy-riders.